When words are both kind and true, they can change our world. —Buddha

 It is challenging being a human!
-Regardless of who you are, your religious views, your gender, your income—suffering, confusion and heartache are part of life.
+Regardless of who you are, your gender, your income—suffering, confusion and heartache are part of life.
 However, counselling can turn these difficulties into opportunities for growth, healing, and transformation.

-Cognitive Behavioural Therapy is a natural complement to mindfulness practice.
+Cognitive Behavioural Therapy is a natural complement to mindfulness.
 While mindfulness cultivates a non-reactive awareness of thoughts and emotions, Cognitive behavioural therapy addresses the content of our thoughts.
-It is often, our distorted thinking that creates suffering.
+It is our distorted thinking that creates suffering.
 When we can change our thinking pattern, we change our perception of ourselves, our lives and the world.

 For individuals wishing to transition gender, I provide hormone readiness assessments.

 It’s important to choose a counsellor that you feel comfortable with and trust.
-I offer a free 30-minute initial consultation.
+I offer a free 20-minute initial consultation.

-FEES: My fee is $120/hour for individual counselling and $150/hour for couples (fees include 5% GST).
+FEES: My fee is $130/hour for individual counselling and $160/hour for couples (fees include 5% GST).
 There are a limited number of sliding scale spots for those in financial need.

 Feel free to contact me for a 20 min complimentary consultation.